gatsby-uc/plugins/.changeset/weak-files-beg.md

 "gatsby-source-packagist": patch
 ---

-SOme doc and code cleanup. no functional changes.
+Some doc and code cleanup. no functional changes.